MelissaAlasalmi/Libft/README.md

 ## Functions that manipulate lists:

 ### ft_lstnew
-Allocates (with malloc(3)) and returns a “fresh” link.
+Allocates and returns a “fresh” link.
 The variables content and content_size of the new link are initialized by copy of the parameters of the function.
 If the parameter content is nul, the variable content is initialized to NULL and the variable content_size is initialized to 0 even if the parameter content_size isn’t.
 The variable next is initialized to  NULL.
 If the allocation fails, the function returns NULL.
 Return value is the new link.
 ```c
 t_list	*ft_lstnew(void const *content, size_t content_size);
 ```